talbright/hessian/README.markdown

 A *custom type* in this context is all types not conforming to the 13 types above, such as your own objects etc.

-Custom types are serialized using the +map+ with an explicit type specified and the underlying Ruby type must be a Hash.
+Custom types are serialized using the **map** with an explicit type specified and the underlying Ruby type must be a Hash.
 To specifiy an explicit type wrap the object in a Hessian::TypeWrapper or create the method +hessian_type+ on that object.
 See the examples below.